-Once a company derives revenues from exposure towards the fossil fuel activities defined under Annex I of supplementing Regulation (EU) 2019/2088, the total invested amount is counted.
+These emissions do not include the downstream scope 3 emissions yet, which will be remedied during the next iteration of this report.
+The downstream scope 3 emissions are used to calculate the total GHG emissions PAI.
+Scope 3 downstream emissions account for 6,921,621.57 tCO2e.
+2 Once a company derives revenues from exposure towards the fossil fuel activities defined under Annex I of supplementing Regulation (EU) 2019/2088, the total invested amount is counted.

 VERSE SUSTAINABILITY DICATOR METRIC Unit IMPACT [YEAR 2022] IMPACT [YEAR N-1] EXPLANATION ACTIONS TAKEN AND ACTIONS PLANNED AND TARGETS SET FOR THE NEXT REFERENCE PERIOD 1 5.
-Share of non-renewable energy consumption and Consumption % of total energy consumption 56.82% N/A N/A screening also excludes companies that derive a certain portion of coal-based production Share of non-renewable Production % of total energy production Data calculation N/A N/A power generation, or unconventional oil & gas production. energy consumption and non-renewable energy production of investee companies from non-renewable energy sources compared to renewable energy sources, expressed as a percentage of total energy sources under review As part of its extensive negative screening (activities), DPAM also has set exclusions for conventional oil & gas exploration, extraction, refining and transport.
+Share of non-renewable energy consumption and Consumption % of total energy consumption 56.82% N/A N/A screening also excludes companies that derive a certain portion of coal-based production Share of non-renewable Production % of total energy production Data calculation N/A N/A power generation, or unconventional oil & gas production. energy consumption and non-renewable energy production of investee companies from non- renewable energy sources compared to renewable energy sources, expressed as a percentage of total energy sources under review As part of its extensive negative screening (activities), DPAM also has set exclusions for conventional oil & gas exploration, extraction, refining and transport.
 It also excludes the generation of power from non-renewable energy sources or providing dedicated equipment or services.
 The exclusion thresholds of the thermal coal extraction, and 6.
-Energy consumption intensity per high impact climate sector Agriculture, forestry and fishing GWh / mn EUR revenue 5.31 N/A N/A unconventional oil & gas production are more stringent than with the basic negative screening.
-All thresholds for Energy consumption in GWh Construction GWh / mn EUR revenue 0.17 N/A N/A exclusion are depicted in the Exclusion policy. investee comp per million EUR of revenue of investee companies, per high impact climate sector Electricity, gas steam and air conditioning supply GWh / mn EUR revenue 3.84 N/A N/A Next to the focus on activities, the extensive negative screening (behaviour) Manufacturing GWh / mn EUR revenue 0.82 N/A N/A excludes companies with the most severe controversial behaviour.
-This covers a Mining and quarrying GWh / mn EUR revenue 6.97 N/A N/A company's operational aspects such a emissions, as well as the environmenta Real estate activities GWh / mn EUR revenue 1.83 N/A N/A impact of its products and services.
+Energy consumption intensity per high impact climate sector Energy consumption in GWh per million EUR of revenue of investee companies, per high impact climate sector intensity per high impact Agriculture, forestry and fishing GWh / mn EUR revenue 5.31 N/A N/A unconventional oil & gas production are more stringent than with the basic negative screening.
+All thresholds for Construction GWh / mn EUR revenue 0.17 N/A N/A exclusion are depicted in the Exclusio policy.
+Next to the focus on activities, th extensive negative screening (behaviour Electricity, gas steam and air conditioning supply GWh / mn EUR revenue 3.84 N/A N/A Manufacturing GWh / mn EUR revenue 0.82 N/A N/A excludes companies with the most severe controversial behaviour.
+This covers a company's operational aspects such as emissions, as well as the environmenta Mining and quarrying GWh / mn EUR revenue 6.97 N/A N/A Real estate activities GWh / mn EUR revenue 1.83 N/A N/A impact of its products and services.
 Transportation and storage GWh / mn EUR revenue 1.25 N/A N/A Through its Voting policy and engagement policy, DPAM influences